 - Select Yes and press Enter.

+- Deploy the new sensor on the desired platform.
 Deployment guides providing detailed instructions on how to deploy each sensor type can be found on the USM Anywhere Sensors page.

 - Connect to the USM Anywhere Sensor VM as you did in step 1 to restore the backup to the new sensor.